Catalonia: Transition and democratic period (1975–present)

 After Franco's death in 1975, Catalonia voted for the adoption of a democratic Spanish Constitution in 1978, in which Catalonia recovered political and cultural autonomy, restoring the Generalitat (exiled since the end of the Civil War in 1939) in 1977 and adopting a new Statute of Autonomy in 1979, which defined Catalonia as a "nationality".
 The first elections to the Parliament of Catalonia under this Statute gave the Catalan presidency to Jordi Pujol, leader of Convergència i Unió (CiU), a center-right Catalan nationalist electoral coalition, with Pujol re-elected until 2003.
 Throughout the 1980s and 1990s, the institutions of Catalan autonomy were deployed, among them an autonomous police force, the Mossos d'Esquadra, in 1983, and the broadcasting network Televisió de Catalunya and its first channel TV3, created in 1983.
-An extensive program of normalization of Catalan language was carried out.
+An extensive program of normalisation of Catalan language was carried out.
 Today, Catalonia remains one of the most economically dynamic communities of Spain.
 The Catalan capital and largest city, Barcelona, is a major international cultural centre and a major tourist destination.
 In 1992, Barcelona hosted the Summer Olympic Games.